JanethL/SlackPrivateWelcome/README.md

 You can install the CLI tools from [stdlib/lib](https://github.com/stdlib/lib) to test, makes changes, and deploy.

-You can retrieve your package via `lib get`...
+You can retrieve your package via `lib get`

 ```shell
 lib get <username>/<project-name>@dev